jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

    - hash passwords for signup, edit login √
    - password requirements for it to be good.  √
    - add login checkers to each page
-   - make sure workspace Cards correlate to the actual class
+   - make sure workspace Cards correlate to the actual class (grace)
    - professors randomizing
    - eventually have calendar pull from our AP I